 2. Section 80D – Health Insurance Premium

-You can claim deductions for premiums paid toward health insurance for yourself, spouse, children, and dependent parents.
-The deduction limits vary based on the age of the insured:- Up to ₹25,000 (for self, spouse, children) if all are below 60 years of age.
+You can claim deductions for premiums paid toward health insurance for yourself, your spouse, your children, and your dependent parents.
+The deduction limits vary based on the age of the insured:

-- Deduction of ₹ 50,000 you or your parents are above 60
+- Deduction of ₹50,000, if you or your parents are above 60

 3. Section 80E – Education Loan